 Types of Moles

 A regular mole is the result of the growth of melanocytes.
-Many people have below 50 moles on their body.
-These growths are usually found above the waist on areas exposed to the sun.
+Many people have below 50 moles on their bodies.
+These growths are usually found above the waist in areas exposed to the sun.
 They are seldom found on the scalp, breast, or buttocks.